What is the link between collagen and sleep?

 Sleep is a fundamental biological function that allows the body to regenerate and repair itself.

 During sleep, essential processes such as hormone production, tissue repair, and memory consolidation take place.
-Quality sleep is therefore crucial for maintaining optimal physical and mental balance.
+Quality sleep is therefore crucial to maintain optimal physical and mental balance.

 How does sleep contribute to the natural production of collagen?

 During the night, the body enters a regeneration phase.
-It is at this moment that collagen production is most active.
+This is when collagen production is most active.

 This protein is essential for the firmness and elasticity of the skin and contributes to the regeneration of skin cells.

-A restorative sleep therefore promotes the natural production of collagen, thus helping to maintain youthful and healthy skin.
+Restorative sleep therefore promotes the natural production of collagen, thus helping to maintain young and healthy skin.

 II.
 The role of collagen in sleep quality